-4. Julie Bernerro - Clear & Effective Contact Page with a Strong Call-to-Action
+6. Julie Bernerro - Clear & Effective Contact Page with a Strong Call-to-Action

 The simpler it looks the better.

-For example, the following design for a photographer portfolio website includes an easy-to-reach contact details page, which can be accessed with a click on the minimized menu icon.
+For example, the following design for a photographer portfolio website includes an easy-to-reach contact details page, which can be accessed with one click from the minimized menu icon.

-5. Monstroid - Add a photographer's recommendations blog to your photography website
+7. Monstroid2 - Add a photographer's recommendations blog to your photography website

-Integrating a blog into your photography portfolio site is an impressive opportunity to keep the audience updated on the latest industry news, as well as promote services in a separate environment on your site.
-While a photo gallery is great, your advice earns you trust.
+Integrating a blog into your photography portfolio site is an opportunity to keep your audience updated on the latest industry news, as well as promote services in a subtle way on your site (by focusing on providing good advice around photography needs).

 Blogs also bring lots of SEO benefits, making your website easier to find on the web.Read more: 19 step-by-step WordPress onpage SEO Checklist: an easy guide to boost traffic

-It also includes a handful of pre-designed pages intended to help you get started with a web project of any level of complexity in the shortest time.
-It also has full support for the Elementor page builder, which is fantastic, as you can see in our article here.
+It also includes a handful of pre-designed pages intended to help you get started with web projects of any level of complexity in the shortest time.
+It also has full support for the Elementor page builder, which is an absolutely fantastic tool, as you can see in our article here.

-6. Let them know who you are with a great "About" page
+8. Jon Bin - Let them know who you are with a great "About" page

 The About page is the second most often visited page on websites.